 Come see us for a total wellbeing package.

 Inspired by the work of Juliette de Baircly Levy, we encourage the use of medicinal herbs in the prevention and treatment of disease.

-We grow our own fresh herbs at a private allotment at the Mullumbimby Community Garden.
+We grow our own fresh herbs and forage medicinal herbs in the wild.
 For herbivorous animals (cows, sheep,horses, and chickens) we encourage you to grow your own herbs that the animals can access to self-medicate.